 In this episode of the Learning at Large podcast, I talk to Paul Goundry, Head of Learning at Utility Warehouse.
 We talked about what CLOs can learn from product designers, how to show the value of L&D by linking it to business impact, and Paul shared a number of resources and insights that have helped him develop his quite unique perspective on learning at scale.
-I’ve known Paul for a number of years, but I got a lot from our chat together—and hope you do too.

 About Utilities Warehouse